arviceblot/snapraid-runner/README.md

 # Snapraid Runner Script

-This script runs snapraid and sends its output to the console, a log file and via email.
+This script runs snapraid and sends its output to the console, a log file and via email or pushover.
 All this is configurable.

 It can be run manually, but its main purpose is to be run via cronjob/windows scheduler.